-In addition to the wage increases set out herein, the employer will provide an adequate Sickness and Accident Insurance cover to all employees covered by this Agreement.
+In addition to the wage increases set out herein, the employer will provide an adequate Income Protection cover to all employees covered by this Agreement.
+The current cover is provided by Local Government Income Protection.

 4.5 SUPERANNUATION

 Choice of Fund applied from 1st January 2012 and enabled existing and new Employees to have the option to nominate a superannuation fund of their choice in accordance with applicable legislation.
 For any Employee that does not provide a Choice of Fund form within the requisite period determined by the Employer, all contributions will be paid to Statewide Superannuation Pty Ltd ABN 62 008 099 223 (AFSL 243171) Trustee and RSE Licensee of Statewide Superannuation Trust ABN 54 145 196 298 (Statewide Super).